YunluZhu/SAMPL-analysis-v5-lab/README.md

 1. Data analysis (running `vf_analysis_by_folder_v4.py`) takes time.
 Since the script goes through all the subfolders under root directory, be smart with the root input.
 There's no need to re-analyze the dataset if the .dlm files haven't been changed.
 In another word, if you've added new .dlm files into an analyzed folder containing old .dlm files, make sure to re-analyze this folder.
 2. Always take the .ini metadata file when moving .dlm around or generate a metadata table containing experiment info for all the .dlm files.

-### On visualization
+### On plotting

 1. Conditions (`cond1` `cond2`) are taken from parent folder names and sorted alphabetically.
 If you want them to be in a specific order, the easiest way to do is to add number before each condition, e.g.: `07dpf_1ctrl` `07dpf_2cond`.
 2. Some scripts only compare data with different `cond2`, feel free to edit the scripts and make the comparison across other conditions.
 3. Bouts are separated into "nose-up" and "nose-down" bouts based on their initial pitch.
 The cut point is at a fixed 10 deg for all the ages/conditions.
 This is generally true across all the dataset I've look at, YMMV.
 An alternative way is to calculate the set point for each condition and split bouts by their set points.
 This can be easily done by `groupby(['conditions', 'age', 'repeats', 'whatever']).apply(get_kinetics())` or looping through every sub-condition to apply `pd.cut()`.

-### On interpretation
+### On data interpretation

 1. Take any results based on <1000 bouts with a grain of salt.
 Some parameters (such as bout timing parabola fit and righting gain) require a large number of bouts (>5000) to start to converge.
 2. Always look at the time series plots first.
 Strong phenotypes can be seen on averaged time series results.
 3. Then, look at distributions of parameters.
 4. `Inter-bout interval pitch` shows posture/stability of fish.
 The timing parabola fit tells you their "preferred" posture, baseline bout rate (which can also be seen in IEI distribution plots), and sensitivity to posture changes.
 5. Kinetics tells you how fish coordinate propulsion and rotation in general. `fin_body` and `steering gain` demonstrate fin engagement.
 6. Lastly, check bout features (`Bfeatures_features` and `Bfeatures_4_by...`).
 Any subtle differences in the way fish swims can be picked up here.
 However, Jackknife resampling may "exaggerate" differences across fish with different backgrounds, so pay attention to the y-axis range.